PostHog/posthog.com/contents/blog/posthog-vs-ga4.md

 1. The type of data you're allowed to [import into GA4](https://support.google.com/analytics/answer/10071301) is limited.
 2. You need to constantly upload CSV files manually, or you need to set up an SFTP server to automatically do this for you.

+However, GA4 is well integrated into the Google ecosystem, making it easy to transfer data between it and other Google products.

 Below is a comparison of some of the most popular apps.
-For a full list of PostHog’s available integrations, [check our app directory](/apps).
+For a full list of PostHog’s available integrations, [check our app directory](/cdp).

 <div className="overflow-x-auto -mx-5 px-5 w-screen md:w-auto">
   <table className="w-full mt-4">